M-Nabhan-Kashif/crustydb-labs-cs347-fall24/docs/lab3-operators.md

 _Due Date: Thursday, November 21th, 2024 at 11:59 am (Noon)_

-Important: make sure you use the up-to-date files in the `src/queryexe/src/opiterator` folder before starting this lab!
+**Important: make sure you use the up-to-date files in the `src/queryexe/src/opiterator` folder before starting this and the bonus lab!**

 In this lab, you will implement the *groupby-aggregate* (`src/queryexe/src/opiterator/aggregate.rs`), and *join* operators (`src/queryexe/src/opiterator/hash_join.rs` and `src/queryexe/src/opiterator/nested_loop_join.rs`),